Adding Monitors Manually

 A hint below the host name text field indicates that you are about to create a new host.
 You will specify remaining host settings on the next page.

-To start the newly created monitors (both single monitors and monitors in an application template) immediately after they are created, select the ‘Start the monitor(s)’ checkbox near the page bottom:
+To start the newly created monitors (both single monitors and monitors in a template) immediately after they are created, select the ‘Start the monitor(s)’ checkbox near the page bottom:

 If you selected a single monitor of the following types: HTTP(S), WTM or FTP, the second page allows you to select a URL to monitor instead of DNS hostname or IP address: